mohannad-musleh/ts-with-no-ts/README.md

 This is an example of using Typescript types through JSDoc

+> [!WARNING]
-Note: you need an text editor with TypeScript LSP to be able to see the types and get diagnostic messages.
+> you need an text editor with TypeScript LSP to be able to see the types and get diagnostic messages.

 ## Run project